 What are tax credits?

-Tax credits are payments from the government.
+Tax credits are payments from the government administered by HM Revenue and Customs.
+There are two types of tax credit.
 If you're responsible for at least one child or young person, you may qualify for Child Tax Credit.
-If you work, but are on a low income, you may qualify for Working Tax Credit.
-You can often get both types of tax credits.
+If you work, but are on a low income, you may qualify for Working Tax Credit which can also provide help with childcare costs.
+You can often get both types of tax credits, they are administered and paid together and there is one claim form.
 They aren't taxable.

 How tax credits work